 4. Classify workers properly

-- How much control does the employer have?
+- How much control the employer has over the worker’s decisions

 5. Make sure your basic payroll process works

 If a new year teaches us anything, it’s that things change.
 The payroll process from last year may not cut it next year.
 If you’ve added more employees or have less time on your hands to manage payroll on your own, you may want to change up your payroll process.